top of page

 About Us

-We are four clans of of the Idu Mishmi community, belonging to the Elopa and Etugu villages in Arunachal's Lower Dibang Valley, who've declared part of our ancestral land a Community Conserved Area (CCA).
-The 75 sq KM CCA has been named Elopa-Etugu Community Eco-Cultural Preserve (EECEP).
-EECEP, when pronounced as a word makes the sounds that mean ‘a place we have left' in our language.
-This name holds deep meaning for us as we were forced to leave our ancestral land in the 80s-90s when the River Dibang (Talõ) changed course, following years of logging, and swallowed our agricultural fields.
+When spoken, EECEP sounds like a word in our language — ‘ee-see-ee-pee’ which means ‘a place we have left'.
+This name holds deep meaning for us — we were forced to leave our ancestral land in the 80s-90s when the River Dibang (Talõ) changed course and swallowed our agricultural fields.
 The following two decades witnessed increased outsider hunting and resource extraction in our ancestral lands.

 Our Story